Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the wine:

-Château Canon has seen a remarkable rise in recent years, and you’ll understand why.
+Château Canon has experienced remarkable growth in recent years, and you’ll understand why.
 There is so much complexity, depth, power, and interest in this wine.
-It buzzes with life, rising on the palate, full of gunpowder, truffle, raspberry, and blueberry—so delicious.
-It will need time, but it already shows that it is worth the wait.
-45 hl/ha, 3.5 pH, harvested from September 11 to October 4, 50% new oak.
+It’s bursting with life, filling the palate with notes of gunpowder, truffle, raspberry, and blueberry—it’s simply delicious.
+It will need time, but it’s already showing that it’s worth the wait.
+45 hl/h, 3.5 pH, harvested from September 11 to October 4, 50% new oak.
 Thomas Duclos is the consultant.

 4/5